 After the Half Mile project was done I had no plans to continue with furniture making but didn’t want to let go of something that was producing such excellent results.
 As a way to keep what we had created going we decided to start making tables and see what happened.Ten years and one depression in the building industry later we are still going with the tables and making better pieces than we have ever made.
 Being the smart, but sometimes slow thinker I am, I made a decision in the fall of 2013 to move in the table direction and go after it full-time so we opened a shop with full furniture making capabilities.
 Ten years and many twists and turns later, here we are.”

 About David Grant Howard

 David during the re-assemblage of the historic circa 1792 Babb Log home in a park in his home town of Greeneville, Tennessee.

 The creator and founder of The Handmade Table, David Grant Howard was raised in the historic circa 1783 town of Greeneville, Tennessee located in the foothills of the Appalachian Mountains on one of the early roads into Kentucky and the interior of the continent.

 While he was engaged in the historic building materials business he saw a need for truly fine furniture and cabinetry for his and his customer’s projects.
-“For whatever reason I was always able to see things others could not see and using historic materials to make cabinetry for our projects was one of them.
+“For whatever reason, I was always able to see things others could not see, and using historic materials to make cabinetry for our projects was one of them.
 It just made sense for our customers”.
 This led to an interest in and creation of a small enterprise around the making of excellent reproduction farm and harvest tables and other historic cabinetry.
-The results of that interest are what you see in this web site.
+The results of that interest are what you see on this website.
 David personally chooses almost all the materials that go into his furniture.
 His customers are continually amused at how someone with a background in accounting and finance could also be so creative.